 Orban was recently reelected in an April election fought on a fiercely anti-immigration platform that demonized Jewish American billionaire George Soros and liberal NGOs he backs.
 Last week, Hungary's parliament approved legislation that criminalizes some help given to illegal immigrants.

-- Netanyahu pushes hosting Visegrad Group in Israel in talks with senior Hungarian official
+- Netanyahu Pushes Hosting Visegrad Group in Israel

 Under the new law, officially called "STOP Soros," individuals or groups who help migrants not entitled to protection to submit requests for asylum or who help illegal migrants gain status to stay in Hungary will be liable to prison terms.